Addressing racial inequality: a statement of commitment

 As a foundation whose purpose is to address the root causes of conflict and injustice, we see the need for a deep process of reflection, and subsequently, informed and sustained action, to address our own power and privilege in ways which match the values we hold as a Quaker trust.

 We take this responsibility seriously and we recognise the urgency of meaningful change as well as the time needed to do this in an authentic way.
 We want to be open about our actions and our progress.
-Some work is underway; and we will consider how to make further progress at our September board meeting.
+Some work is underway and we will consider how to make further progress.